 3. Lake Shikotsu (Shikotsuko)

 Lake Shikotsu is a part of the Shikotsu –Toya National Park.
 The lake is surrounded with beautiful forests giving it a glorious look in autumn.
 It is popular among onsen lovers too.
 You can rent a boat and enjoy the serenity of the lake.
 While you are here, dont forget to eat some delicious Cheese Ageimo (fried potatoes).
 Lake Shikotsu is good for a day trip from Sapporo.

 Best time to see autumn foliage around Lake Shikotsu: Early – mid October

-Discovered by Ainu people, Sounkyo or Souunbetsu in Ainu (many waterfall rivers) is one of the first places in Japan where you get to see the autumn spectacle.
-Located at the foot of Mt.
-Kurodake in Daitsesuzan National park area, Sounkyo’s waterfalls, rivers, valleys, gorges and hot springs are loved by all Hokkaidians.
-Hop on to the Sounkyo Ropeway to the Kurodake lift and see the magnificent view of the Daisetsuzan mountain ranges at a height of 1700 meters.
+Sounkyo was discovered by Ainu people.
+It is one of the first places in Japan where you get to see the autumn extravaganza.
+It is located at the foot of Mt.
+Kurodake in Daitsesuzan National park area.
+Sounkyo has beautiful waterfalls, rivers, valleys, gorges and hot springs too.
+To get the best view of the Daisetsuzan, get on the Sounkyo Ropeway to the Kurodake lift which will take you to 1700 feet above sea level.

 Best time to see autumn colours in Sounkyo : Early – mid October

 5. Akan National Park – Lake Akan, Lake Kussharo and Lake Mashu